Spider-Man Unlimited (video game)

-Spider-Man Unlimited is an endless runner game developed and published by Gameloft.
+Spider-Man Unlimited was an endless runner game developed by Gameloft Barcelona and published by Gameloft.
 It is based on the Marvel Comics superhero Spider-Man.
 The player controls the title character and his alternate versions during his fight against the members of the Sinister Six and their multiverse counterparts.
 The game's main mode features definitive goals in contrast to the traditional aim of running as far as possible.
 The game was also known for having regular, special, time-limited, community events.

 Announced in June 2014, Spider-Man Unlimited was released for Android, iOS and Windows Phone on September 10, 2014.
 Starting in October 2014, Gameloft released several updates that added chapters to the story mode, Spider-Men and Spider-Women, enemies, events, and stages.
 The game was discontinued in March 2019.
 It has been downloaded 30 million times and has been well received by gaming critics.
 Reviewers praised the game's controls, sound, animation and the variety of characters, while criticizing its energy system, which they considered a limit to its playability.